ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 Additional Read the Docs features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As a hosting platform Read the Docs does add some additional features.
+Read the Docs also provides the following features:
-Here is a short list which you can explore in more detail:

 * GitHub, BitBucket, and Gitlab post-commit hooks
-* Custom domain hosting (CNAME's)
+* Custom domain hosting (CNAMEs)
 * Full-text search for all your projects versions
 * Status badges to show your docs are up to date
 * Hosting of multiple languages for a specific project